Goldman using technology to cut costs, manage capital

-NEW YORK (Reuters) - Goldman Sachs Group Inc (GS.N) is deploying more information technology to handle trades and manage its capital as the firm cuts its payroll, CEO Lloyd Blankfein said on Tuesday.
+NEW YORK, Nov 13 (Reuters) - Goldman Sachs Group Inc is deploying more information technology to handle trades and manage its capital as the firm cuts its payroll, CEO Lloyd Blankfein said on Tuesday.

 The firm is hiring additional technology workers while cutting its total payroll, Blankfein said at an investor conference.
 Total staff at the investment bank was down 8 percent at the end of September to 32,600 people from 35,500 in June 2011, he said.